 Let’s look more specifically at the production process of the champagne.
 The grapes are harvested in advance, when they are not completely ripe but still rich in acid, since it is the freshness that is sought.
 Then the grapes are pressed, the must is fermented, and the second phase is passed, that is to say, the assembly of the cuvées.
 When making wine, different parts of the vineyard are mixed together to find the right balance.
 Older wines, called “base wines,” can also be added.
 Each winery and each producer choose to mix young wines with more mature wines to find balance and make younger wines less tangled, but there is no rule: everything is dictated by the sensitivity and style of the vigneron.
 The wine is then bottled after adding sugar and yeast, known as “France liqueur de tirage” in French.

 What is the liqueur de tirage for?

-The refining phase sur lie, on the yeasts, is this, a slow evolution of the wine, but absolutely not controllable by man, the bottle is corked and so the aging on the yeasts is one of the most important phases and delicate too: the wine matures in contact with the yeasts, which give the wine flavors, aromas and depth.
-The classic aromas and flavors of pastry, beer, yeast, bread and custard come from these yeasts that have indelibly, and beautifully, marked the wine.
+The sur lie, or on the yeasts, refining phase is a slow evolution of the wine that is completely uncontrollable by man; the bottle is corked, and so the aging on the yeasts is one of the most important, as well as one of the most delicate: the wine matures in contact with the yeasts, which provide flavors, aromas, and depth to the wine.
+The classic aromas and flavors of pastry, beer, yeast, bread, and custard come from these yeasts that have indelibly, and beautifully, marked the wine.

 But then there is the problem of the deposit, the dead yeasts would make the wines turbid, but with the technique of remuage, invented by Madame Clicquot in the early 1900s, today our beloved Champagne wines are crystal clear and pure like diamonds.